Vincent Figgins: Typefaces

 Figgins first showed a sans-serif, a quite bold design of normal width, in 1828, before quickly releasing a large range of sizes from 1832 onwards.
-David Ryan felt that the design was "cruder but much larger" than its predecessor, making it a success.
+David Ryan felt that the design was "cruder but much larger" than William Caslon IV's, making it a success.
 Many of his later sans-serifs were extremely condensed, apparently on the model of a Thorowgood face first known from about 1830.

 Figgins also sold shadowed faces, and blackletter faces in inline and double-inline versions.
 One type of typeface Figgins did not so much sell was decorated types with a pattern or artwork inside the letter, of a kind popular in France and particularly sold by Louis John Pouchée in London.
 He did issue a small decorated "Tuscan" (typeface with branching serifs) in the 1810s.
 Figgins' later ornaments were in a weighty style complementary to his typefaces.

 Figgins sold many non-roman types, according to Hansard Greek, Hebrew, Irish, Persian, Saxon, Syriac and Telugu by 1825.
 Hansard commented in 1825 that "no foundry existing is better stocked with these extraneous sorts...astronomical, geometrical, algebraical, physical, genealogical and arithmetical sorts".
 In 1825 he was hired by the linguist John Gilchrist to produce type for his proposed "Universal Character", a phonetic alphabet intended for transcribing foreign languages.
 He also offered a Pica-size face of Bengali, according to Fiona Ross "perhaps the first to be cut on a commercial basis".
 Figgins' later ornaments were in a weighty style complementary to his typefaces.

 Figgins' Greek typefaces are first shown in a specimen of 1815; at this time most were in the "old style" descending from the Grecs du roi; one was more in the Porson style.
 According to Bowman the next specimen (with an 1821 title page but some leaves dated 1822) has more types in the Porson style although one influenced by a type from the Wilson foundry.
 Bowman wrote of the Great Primer and Pica no. 3 of this specimen that "I think they are the most beautiful Greek type ever devised" and that his foundry became "the most important in the production of Greek type in England".

 Retirement and later life

 Figgins ran his foundry until 1836 when he retired to live at 1 Prospect Place, Peckham Rye.
 He transferred his foundry to his two eldest sons, Vincent Figgins of Southgate and James Figgins, who issued a first specimen book under their own name in 1838.
 James Figgins (1811–1884) was elected to Parliament in 1868 as an MP for Shrewsbury.

-Figgins died on 29 February 1844 at Peckham Rye, and is buried in Nunhead Cemetery in a memorial shared with his wife Elizabeth, sons Vincent and James Figgins and Vincent's wife Rosanna.
+Figgins died on 29 February 1844 at Peckham Rye, and is buried in Nunhead Cemetery in a memorial designed by William Pettit Griffith, shared with his wife Elizabeth, sons Vincent Figgins II and James Figgins, and Vincent Figgins II's wife Rosanna.
 The memorial is now Grade II listed.
 The second Vincent Figgins is also commemorated at his local church, Christ Church, Southgate.